meyerzinn/meyerzinn.tech/content/posts/2023/03/05/rust-operating-system-2.md

 ### 💡 What happens when the system starts

 Boom.
 The switch is flipped.
 Current is flowing through the processor.
 What happens?
-The (full) answer is complicated and dives deep into microarchitectural components that aren’t super interesting from an operating systems perspective, so we’ll refine our question: when a hart starts execution, what is its initial state?
+The (full) answer is complicated and dives deep into microarchitectural components that aren’t super interesting from an operating systems perspective, so we’ll refine our question: when the processor starts execution, what is its initial state?

 The answer depends on the platform, but for a virt machine the program counter is initially set to point to the **reset vector** (by default, address `0x1000`).
 QEMU pretends like the bootloader loads our program into memory (notice that we haven’t actually configured a hard drive yet, so this isn’t quite realistic, but it’s a useful simplification for now) and then jumps to the start of physical memory at `0x8000_0000`.